NCI-CGR/construct.model.matrix/README.md

 ## Installation

+### With a tarball

 This repo is formatted as a CRAN-compliant R package and can be installed using relevant installation methods.
 It's not on CRAN, but if you have a tarball of this repository, you should be able to install it with the following command:

 `R CMD INSTALL construct.model.matrix-1.0.0.tar.gz`

+### With git/devtools

+Possibly the most practical option is to use the same process I'm using during development and testing.
+Unfortunately since this is not in CRAN or conda, you have to handle the dependencies yourself.
+First, get a conda environment with the R packages `r-devtools`, `r-stringr` and `r-data.table` (or install those in base R from CRAN).
+Then clone the repo wholesale, and use `devtools` to install the package:

+`git clone git@10.133.130.114:palmercd/construct.model.matrix.git`

+`R`

+`require(devtools)`

+`devtools::install("construct.model.matrix")`

+### In a theoretical future with a better configured gitlab

 In theory, if this were posted to a correctly configured GitHub/GitLab repo, it would be possible to directly install this package over a valid internet connection.
 Now, it's not